Madison Memorial Boys Cross Country

 Directions: Take the Beltline Hwy West from Memorial.
 Continue West until County Hwy 19.
 Turn right onto East Hwy 19 into Waunakee.
 Turn right onto Dorn Rd.
 Ripp Park is located at 213 Dorn Dr.

-2024 TENTATIVE CC Schedule
+2024 CC Schedule

 August